FOR IMMEDIATE RELEASE

 This year’s honorees include:

 The American Public Health Association champions the health of all people and all communities.
-We are the only organization that combines a nearly 150-year perspective, a broad-based member community and the ability to influence federal policy to improve the public’s health.
+We are the only organization that combines a 150-year perspective, a broad-based member community and the ability to influence federal policy to improve the public’s health.
 Learn more at www.apha.org.